swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

-This proposal extends region isolation to enable an explicit `transferring` annotation to denote when a parameter or result value is required to be in a disconnected region, allowing the callee or the caller, respectively, to transfer a non-`Sendable` parameter or result value over an isolation boundary.
+This proposal extends region isolation to enable an explicit `transferring` annotation to denote when a parameter or result value is required to be in a disconnected region at the function boundary.
+This allows the callee or the caller, respectively, to transfer a non-`Sendable` parameter or result value over an isolation boundary or merge the value into an actor-isolated region.

 ## Motivation